apistraining/new/README.md

 ##Contributing

-If you would like to contribute, simply fork the repository, push your changes to a branch and send a pull request:
+If you would like to contribute, simply fork the repository, push your changes to a branch and send a pull request :

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)